Italy in May: The Best Month to Visit Most of Italy

 Weather in May

-Sicily: 17–24°C. Close to ideal — warm sea, wildflowers fading, not yet summer crowds.
+Sicily and Sardinia: 17–24°C. Close to ideal in Sicily — warm sea, wildflowers fading, not yet summer crowds.
+Sardinia’s sea is still cool for swimming but the landscape is at its green peak.

 What makes May special

 The Italian landscape: The Val d’Orcia and the Umbrian hills are deep green in May, with wildflowers on the slopes and the cypress lines at their most photogenic.
 The Chianti vineyards are leafing out.
-This is the landscape that appears in every Tuscany photograph.
+This is the landscape that appears in every Tuscany photograph — and May is when it actually looks like that.

-Sicily archaeological sites: The Valley of the Temples, Segesta, and Selinunte in May have wildflowers growing among the ruins and comfortable walking temperatures.
+Sicily’s archaeological sites: The Valley of the Temples, Segesta, and Selinunte in May have wildflowers growing among the ruins and comfortable walking temperatures — 18–22°C rather than the 35°C of summer.

 Events in May

-Maggio Musicale Fiorentino (Florence): The annual music and opera festival running through May and June in Florence.
-Concerts in the Teatro del Maggio Musicale and various venues.
-One of Italy’s most prestigious classical music events.
+Maggio Musicale Fiorentino (Florence): The annual music and opera festival running through May and June.
+Concerts in the Teatro del Maggio Musicale and various venues across the city.
+One of Italy’s most prestigious classical music events, established in 1933.

-Infiorata (Spello, Umbria): The Corpus Domini celebration in Spello (a small hill town near Assisi), during which the streets are covered in elaborate flower-petal carpets.
+Infiorata (Spello, Umbria): The Corpus Domini celebration in this small hill town near Assisi, during which the streets are covered in elaborate flower-petal carpets depicting religious and artistic scenes.
 Date varies (usually late May or early June, depending on Corpus Domini that year).
+Artists work through the night to lay the petals.
 One of the most spectacular street festivals in central Italy.

 Labour Day (1 May): Public holiday.
-Free concerts in Rome’s Piazza San Giovanni in Laterano.
+The Concertone — a free rock and pop concert in Rome’s Piazza San Giovanni in Laterano — draws hundreds of thousands.
 Some attractions closed; restaurants and cafes open.

 Booking considerations